21 Best AI Photo Editors in 2026: Tested, Ranked & Reviewed

 1Adobe Photoshop (Firefly)Creative professionalsWin, Mac, iPad, WebGenerative fill, expand, neural filters, AI maskingSubscription ($22.99/mo)Steep learning curve; subscription onlyBudget users; mobile-only9.3

-2Adobe LightroomPhotographersWin, Mac, iOS, Android, WebAI masking, adaptive presets, AI denoise, lens blurSubscription ($9.99/mo)Limited pixel editing; no layersUsers needing generative fill or compositing9.1
+2Adobe LightroomPhotographersWin, Mac, iOS, Android, WebAI masking, adaptive presets, AI denoise, lens blurSubscription ($11.99/mo)Limited pixel editing; no layersUsers needing generative fill or compositing9.1

-3Skylum Luminar NeoEnthusiast photographersWin, MacSky replacement, relighting, GenErase, GenExpandSubscription ($9.95/mo) or perpetualSlower on large files; plugin stabilityPros needing deep RAW control8.2
+3Skylum Luminar NeoEnthusiast photographersWin, MacSky replacement, relighting, GenErase, GenExpandSubscription (from $9.95/mo) or perpetualSlower on large files; plugin stabilityPros needing deep RAW control8.2

-4Topaz Photo AIEnhancement specialistsWin, MacDenoise, deblur, upscale (super resolution)One-time ($199)Single-purpose; no editing toolsUsers needing a full editor8.8
+4Topaz Photo AIEnhancement specialistsWin, MacDenoise, deblur, upscale (super resolution)Subscription ($39/mo)Single-purpose; no editing toolsUsers needing a full editor8.8

 5CyberLink PhotoDirectorEnthusiast all-in-oneWin, Mac, iOS, AndroidAI sky, object removal, style transfer, body shaperSubscription ($4.58/mo) or perpetualGenerative quality trails AdobePro photographers7.8

-6Capture One ProStudio photographersWin, Mac, iPadAI masking, smart adjustments, tethered captureSubscription ($16/mo) or perpetualFewer AI generative featuresCasual users; budget-conscious8.6
+6Capture One ProStudio photographersWin, Mac, iPadAI masking, smart adjustments, tethered captureSubscription (from $18/mo) or perpetualFewer AI generative featuresCasual users; budget-conscious8.6

-7DxO PhotoLabRAW puristsWin, MacDeepPRIME XD denoise, optical corrections, AI ReTouchSubscription or perpetual ($229)No mobile app; limited AI generativeMobile-first users; design/layout work8.4
+7DxO PhotoLabRAW puristsWin, MacDeepPRIME XD denoise, optical corrections, AI ReTouchPerpetual (Elite ~$239.99) or subscriptionNo mobile app; limited AI generativeMobile-first users; design/layout work8.4

 8ON1 Photo RAWAll-in-one photographersWin, MacAI masking, sky swap, NoNoise AI, resize AISubscription ($7.99/mo) or perpetualSmaller ecosystem than AdobeUsers deep in Lightroom ecosystem7.9

-9Canva (Magic Studio)Design teamsWeb, iOS, Android, Win, MacMagic Eraser, BG Remover, Magic Expand, text-to-imageFreemium (Pro $12.99/mo)Not a photo editor; limited RAWPhotographers needing pixel-level control8.0
+9Canva (Magic Studio)Design teamsWeb, iOS, Android, Win, MacMagic Eraser, BG Remover, Magic Expand, text-to-imageFreemium (Pro paid; Business $20/person)Not a photo editor; limited RAWPhotographers needing pixel-level control8.0

 11FotorQuick social editsWeb, iOS, AndroidAI enhancer, BG remover, AI enlarger, batchFreemium (Pro $8.99/mo)Limited layer editing; template-heavyPros needing fine control7.3

-12PicsartSocial/mobile creatorsWeb, iOS, AndroidAI Enhance, BG remover, AI Replace, stickersFreemium (Gold $13/mo)Cluttered UI; ads on free tierProfessional photo editing7.2
+13PicsartSocial/mobile creatorsWeb, iOS, AndroidAI Enhance, BG remover, AI Replace, stickersFreemium (Pro $15/mo)Cluttered UI; ads on free tierProfessional photo editing7.2

-13PhotoRoomE-commerce product photosWeb, iOS, AndroidAuto BG removal, shadow gen, batch resize, APIFreemium (Pro $12.99/mo)Not a general photo editorLandscape/portrait photographers8.3
+14PhotoRoomE-commerce product photosWeb, iOS, AndroidAuto BG removal, shadow gen, batch resize, APIFreemium (Pro paid; API separate)Not a general photo editorLandscape/portrait photographers8.3

-14Cutout.proBackground removalWebAI cutout, BG remover, photo enhancer, batchCredits + subscription ($5.99/mo)Web-only; limited editing toolsAnyone needing a full editor7.4
+15Cutout.proBackground removalWebAI cutout, BG remover, photo enhancer, batchCredits + subscription (from $5/mo)Web-only; limited editing toolsAnyone needing a full editor7.4

-16Evoto AIPortrait retouchingWin, MacAI skin retouch, body reshape, batch headshotsSubscription ($9.99/mo)Portrait-only focus; limited general editingLandscape/product photographers8.2
+17Evoto AIPortrait retouchingWin, MacAI skin retouch, body reshape, batch headshotsCredit-based (from $80/yr, 800 credits)Portrait-only focus; limited general editingLandscape/product photographers8.2

-17AftershootWedding/event photographersWin, MacAI culling, AI editing, style learningSubscription ($14.99/mo)Culling + editing only; not a full editorNon-photographers; casual users8.3
+18AftershootWedding/event photographersWin, MacAI culling, AI editing, style learningSubscription (Select $120/yr, Edit $360/yr)Culling + editing only; not a full editorNon-photographers; casual users8.3

-18Imagen AIHigh-volume photographersWin, Mac (Lr plugin)AI profile learning, batch color/crop, Lr integrationSubscription ($7/mo base)Lightroom plugin only; no standaloneNon-Lightroom users8.0
+19Imagen AIHigh-volume photographersWin, Mac (Lr plugin)AI profile learning, batch color/crop, Lr integrationSubscription ($7/mo base + per photo)Lightroom plugin only; no standaloneNon-Lightroom users8.0

-Prices reflect publicly listed US rates as of March 2026.
+Prices reflect publicly listed US rates verified July 17, 2026.
+Several vendors render prices dynamically or run promotions, so treat them as verify-at-checkout.
 Enterprise and volume pricing varies.
 Scores reflect our composite rubric.

 How We Tested & Scored These AI Photo Editors